 What are the worst kinds of toothpaste to apply on pimples?

-The worst toothpaste to apply on pimples are the ones with added fluoride added whiteners.
+The worst kinds of toothpaste to apply on pimples are the ones with added fluoride and whiteners.
 You’ll find many of these kinds of toothpaste and distinguishable by that classic, multi-colored, appearance.
 However, other culprits are less easily identifiable and require some label reading.
 Though if you reached this point in the article, you should have put down your tube of toothpaste and abandoned this spot treatment myth already!

 How should you treat a painful big single pimple?

 So, if toothpaste is out as a spot treatment...what can you use instead?
 Let us start by saying that if you are regularly experiencing breakouts than spot treatments are not the best option for you.
 While they can help treat single blemishes, they will not prevent future breakouts and can, therefore, distract you from the real important mission—get your acne under control.